-Table 6 is a summary of the detailed inventory of PCSs in the ZCC.
+Table 6 is a summary of the detailed inventory of potential significant contaminant sources (PCSs) in the ZCC.
 The detailed source inventory was conducted to identify PCSs that were not identified in the existing database review and to verify the location of the PCSs within the ZCC.